Last updated: November 28, 2025

 The horizontal line connecting the three tops forms a major resistance level.
 This resistance level acts as a “ceiling” for the price, and each failed attempt to break above this resistance reinforces the pattern’s validity.

-As experienced traders, we pay close attention to this line.
-A stock or currency pair repeatedly hitting the same resistance zone tells us that a significant amount of supply is entering the market at that price.
+A stock or currency pair repeatedly hitting the same resistance zone tells traders that a significant amount of supply is entering the market at that price.
 This repeated rejection at resistance is a powerful psychological signal that buyers are losing their power and the upward momentum is running out of steam.

 2.3.
 Neckline Support Zone